Network security

 RDP challenges

-While RDP provides secure remote access with benefits like low bandwidth usage, familiar interfaces and reduced device costs, it also presents administrative and operational challenges for businesses to consider.
+In the analysis of RDP vs. VPN, while RDP provides secure remote access with benefits like low bandwidth usage, familiar interfaces and reduced device costs, it also presents administrative and operational challenges for businesses to consider.
 A few potential drawbacks include:

 Configuration complexity